|

 Dodford

-- The Dodford Inn B61 9BG; Tel: 01527 575 815; website Described as "The Pub In The Field", The Dodford Inn is a classic country pub, re-opened in 2009, but having changed little for many years.
+- The Dodford Inn B61 9BG; Tel: 01527 575 815; website Described as "The Pub In The Field", The Dodford Inn is a classic country pub, re-opened in 2013, but having changed little for many years.
 The photo really doesn't show it's best side as the pub has marvellous views over the countryside and an attractive pub garden with picnic-style table/benches.
-An interesting selection of food is available and the beer is excellent too.
+Beer selection is often rather eclectic and unusual.

 Beer: